MP Prakash Jwala Calls for Constitution Amendment in Public Interest

 -

-Address federal implementation issues
+Addressing federal implementation issues to improve governance efficiency

 -

-Reduce the costly electoral system
+Reducing the costly electoral system to save public resources

 -